 After a murder happens in Danganronpa, the remaining members will all gather for the debate portion.
 It is here where players will use the evidence at their disposal to decipher who is lying and who is telling the truth.

 In Danganronpa, evidence is specifically left out in the open to give players a hint at who is the culprit.
 However, what if the only evidence available was that which you uncovered yourself?

-Among Us is a party game similar to parlor games like “Mafia” or “Werewolf”.
-A certain number of killers are chosen and their job is to take out the other members of the party while remaining undetected.
+Among Us is a party game similar to parlor games like ‘Mafia’ or ‘Werewolf’.
+A certain number of killers exist in the party and their job is to take out the other members of the party while remaining undetected.

 After a successful murder and the body being found, the group will reconvene to discuss things over voice chat.

-This is where things can get pretty intense as no longer are you confined by in-game dialog options.
+This is where things can get pretty intense as you are no longer confined by in-game speech options.
 If you suspect someone, you are free to call them out openly.
 And, if you are the imposter, you are free to lie through your teeth!